Fuad2199/Drag-and-Drop_Javascript/Readme.md

 To move an item from the current column to another column by dragging it.

 ## Where is it most used?
-Formlarda, task managerlərdə, SaaS websitelərində və s.
+Forms, task managers, SaaS websites and etc.

 ## How do I launch the project?
 Click `Go Live` and run this project.